franco-ruggeri/polito-system-programming-api/README.md

-# System Programming - Part 2 - OS API
+# System Programming - OS API
-Assignments for the second part (taught by prof. Malnati) of the course System Programming (Programmazione di Sistema) at Politecnico di Torino.
+Assignments of the OS API part of the System Programming course (02GRSOV) at Politecnico di Torino.

 The lab instructions are in Italian, while the rest is in English.